How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Leveraging CoT Dynamics

-Intuitively, tokens that steer the reasoning process within CoT are often sparse; the majority of tokens function as ``syntactic fillers'' necessary for linguistic coherence.
-These filler tokens are usually high-confidence local transitions, as evidenced by the density distributions presented in \cref{fig:ent-density}, aligning with prior findings that most tokens in LLM are of low entropy \cite{wang2025beyond,li2025compressing}.
-Building on the local planning cues, we speculate that the internal signals localized around a few critical tokens are more informative than trajectory-wide aggregates, where a conventional global averaging across all generated tokens may \textbf{dilute the sensitivity} of the uncertainty estimation.
+Note that the three metrics all aggregate over entire CoT positions in the sequence.
+Intuitively, however, tokens that steer the reasoning process within CoT are often sparse; the majority of tokens function as ``syntactic fillers'' necessary for linguistic coherence.
+These filler tokens are usually high-confidence local transitions, as evidenced by the density distributions presented in \cref{fig:ent-density}, aligned with prior findings that most tokens in LLM are of low entropy \cite{wang2025beyond,li2026making}.

-We thus posit a Wooden Barrel principle: just like a barrel's capacity is determined by its shortest stave, analogously, we hypothesize that the uncertainty of a reasoning chain is governed a subset of critical logical leaps, which we term \emph{reasoning pivots}.
-We then conduct empirical validation and demonstrate that focusing on these pivot positions, even through a simple top-$k$ selection strategy, could yield cleaner signals for uncertainty calibration.
+\paragraph{Wooden Barrel Principle} Building on the local planning cues in \cref{sec:horizon}, we speculate that the internal signals localized around a few critical tokens are more informative than trajectory-wide aggregates, where a conventional global averaging across all generated tokens may \textbf{dilute the sensitivity} of the uncertainty estimation.
+We thus posit such principle: just like a barrel's capacity is determined by its shortest stave, analogously, we hypothesize that the uncertainty of a reasoning chain is governed a subset of critical logical leaps, which we term \emph{reasoning pivots}.

+We conduct empirical validation and demonstrate that focusing on these pivot positions, even through a simple top-$k$ selection strategy, could yield cleaner signals for uncertainty calibration.
 Our validation utilizes two orthogonal sources of latent signals, as described below.

-\paragraph{Latent Signals by \probe} Before we proceed with general metrics for uncertainty estimation, we first demonstrate that latent signals from a sparse subset of tokens are indeed effective to characterize the uncertainty of the whole reasoning trajectory.
-Motivated by \cref{fig:full}, where specific positions exhibit significant accuracy spikes during final-answer probing, we propose utilizing the entropy from \probe to identify pivot positions: along a CoT path, we select top-$k$ positions with the lowest final-answer entropy, as a proxy to indicate the confidence level of the entire path.
+\paragraph{Latent Signals by \probe} Before we proceed with general metrics of uncertainty estimation, we first demonstrate that latent signals from a sparse subset of tokens are indeed effective to characterize the uncertainty of the whole reasoning trajectory.
+Motivated by \cref{fig:full}, where specific positions exhibit significant accuracy spikes during final-answer probing, we propose utilizing the \emph{entropy} from \probe to identify pivot positions: along a CoT path, we select top-$k$ positions with the lowest final-answer entropy, as a proxy to indicate the confidence level of the entire path.

 Accordingly, we conduct preliminary experiments with In-Domain LLM using the last Transformers layer: after the top-$k$ positions are selected, we obtain their average of final-answer entropy as a new uncertainty metric.
 The results, measured by standard AUROC, are presented in \cref{tab:id-uncertainty}.